Vakz/TDTS04/assignment2/README.md

 Requirement 2: The proxy handles simple HTTP GET interactions between the client and a server.
 The request from the client is first handled in Proxy::listen_for_incoming, then handled in Proxy::handle_incoming_request, which determines if the URL is allowed or not.
 If it is, the clients request is forwarded to the request target in Proxy::send_to_client (with a somewhat misleading name).

 Requirement 3: URL Filtering is done in Proxy::allowed_url, using Filter::contains_bad_strings.

 Requirement 6: There is no browser-specific code.
-The proxy works for all tested browsers.
+The proxy works for all tested browsers, although we have had limited ability to test for Internet Explorer.

 Requirement 7: This is done immediately on start, as the port is entered as an argument to the program.